nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Customise Order of Details: `customise order`

-Customise order of information shown in all contacts shown.
+Customise the order of information shown in all contacts shown.

-Format: `customise order [p/] [e/] [a/] [t/]`
+Format: `customise order [t/] [p/] [e/] [a/]`

+* Name of contact will always be at the top of each contact and cannot have its order changed.
+* Information that can have its order changed: Tags, Phone Number, Email, Address.
-* Attributes not given will be ordered last in default order. (tag > phone > email > address)
+* Information that are not specified will be ordered last in default order.
+(Tags > Phone Number > Email > Address)

 Example:

 * `customise order a/ e/ p/` The application will show address first, followed by email, phone number, then tags.
 * `customise order a/` The application will show address first.
-The rest of the attributes will follow the default order.
+The rest of the information will follow the default order.
 Therefore, address will be followed by tags, phone number and then email.

 ### Clearing all contacts : `clear`